manimal1/headless-wordpress-react/README.md

 ### 1.5 In Settings > JSON API, activate 'Core', 'Posts', and 'User'

-### 1.6 In Pages, add two pages named 'profile' and 'login'.
-With these you can test the 'PrivateRoute' functionality on login and logout.
+### 1.6 In Pages, add at least one page named 'profile'.
+With this you can test the 'PrivateRoute' functionality on login and logout.
 Add more if you like :)

 ### 1.7 In Posts, add New Posts so you have something to display